RAF Shipdham: 44th Bombardment Group (Heavy)

 Before returning to England at the end of August, the detachment bombed an aircraft factory in Austria and supported ground forces in Sicily.
 In September 1943 the group struck airfields in the Netherlands and France and convoys in the North Sea.
 Also in September, a detachment was sent to North Africa to support the Salerno operations.

 This proved to be the 44th's last detachment and in October when several new B-24 groups were arriving in Norfolk, the 44th was fully committed to the combined bomber offensive from the UK.
 From November 1943 to April 1945, the group carried out operations against targets in western Europe, concentrating on airfields, oil installations, and marshalling yards.

 The group took part in the intensive campaign of heavy bombers against the German aircraft industry during Big Week, 20–25 February 1944.
-The group flew support and interdictory missions.
-Struck airfields, railroads, and V-weapon sites in preparation for the Normandy invasion; supported the invasion in June 1944 by attacking strong points in the beachhead area and transportation targets behind the front lines.
-The group aided the Caen offensive and the Saint-Lô breakthrough in July.
-Dropped food, ammunition, and other supplies to troops engaged in the airborne attack on the Netherlands in September.
-The group also helped to check the enemy offensive during the Battle of the Bulge, December 1944-January 1945, by striking bridges, tunnels, choke points, rail and road junctions, and communications in the battle area.
+The group flew support and interdictory missions; struck airfields, railroads, and V-weapon sites in preparation for the Normandy invasion; supported the invasion in June 1944 by attacking strong points in the beachhead area and transportation targets behind the front lines.
+The group aided the Caen offensive and the Saint-Lô breakthrough in July; and dropped food, ammunition, and other supplies to troops engaged in the airborne attack on the Netherlands in September.
+The group also helped to check the enemy offensive during the Battle of the Bulge, December 1944–January 1945, by striking bridges, tunnels, choke points, rail and road junctions, and communications in the battle area.
 The group attacked airfields and transportation in support of the advance into Germany, and flew a resupply mission during the airborne assault across the Rhine in March 1945.

 The 44th Bomb Group flew its last combat mission on 25 April 1945.
-During the course of hostilities, the 44th flew a total of 343 missions and its gunners were credited with 330 enemy fighters shot down and its own losses. highest of any B-24 group in the Eighth, were 153.
-The unit returned to Sioux Falls Army Airfield South Dakota in June 1945.
+During the course of hostilities, the 44th flew a total of 343 missions and its gunners were credited with 330 enemy fighters shot down; its own losses, the highest of any B-24 group in the Eighth, were 153.
+The unit returned to Sioux Falls Army Airfield, South Dakota in June 1945.